- Addiction & recovery

 How Long Do Suboxone Withdrawals Last?

 Medications for opioid use disorder (MOUD) are increasingly utilized to combat the opioid crisis.
 The growing awareness of their use and effectiveness in addiction maintenance treatment has turned them into an important component to combat the alarming rate of opioid-related overdose and deaths.
-According to the National Institute on Drug Abuse (NIDA), nearly 50,000 Americans died from an opioid overdose in 2019.
+According to the United States Drug Enforcement Administration, over 64,000 died due to the use of synthetic opioids in a twelve-month period ending in January 2022.

 MOUDs are used in different treatment stages and are usually complemented with behavioral therapies and counseling sessions to provide a more whole-person approach to treatment.
 And one of the medications utilized in opioid use disorder (OUD) treatment is Suboxone.